plan-be/iode/api/LEC.md

 The variables and functions for managing LEC expressions are divided into the categories below:

-- Variables defining the LEC syntax
+- LEC syntax: variables defining the LEC syntax
 - LEC utilities: LEC memory allocation + LEC error management
 - LEC compiler: to check the syntax of a LEC expression and to produce a precompiled structure (CLEC)
 - LEC linker: to link the CLEC structure to the variables and scalars in KDB's